-15.3.3.2 Notwithstanding the policies of this Plan, the following additional policies will apply:
+15.3.3.3 Notwithstanding the policies of this Plan, the following additional policies will apply:

-- a. the District Gateway should provide the principal entry feature into the abutting Business Employment areas from Provincial Highway 401 and areas to the south.
-Development in this area should promote a quality image for this business community and reinforce its upscale image as a corporate address and destination.
+a. this site should provide one of the principal north entry features into the Gateway Corporate Centre.
+Development should promote a quality image and reinforce an upscale image as a corporate address and destination.
 Opportunities for secondary landmark buildings should be promoted in order to highlight the entry point and provide orientation points.
-Built form should provide for a transition in scale from the broad expanses of Provincial Highway 401 to the more contained urban corridor appropriate to Hurontario Street; - regard will be given to the design guidelines as outlined in the urban design manual entitled Upper Hurontario Corridor - A design mandate for excellence during the processing of development applications;
+Built form should provide for a transition in scale from the broad expanses of Provincial Highway 401 to the more contained urban corridor appropriate to Hurontario Street;